thilak-r/mini-project/README.md

 # Introduction

 Glaucoma is a leading cause of irreversible blindness worldwide.
 Detecting glaucoma early can help in timely treatment and prevent vision loss.
-This project leverages a deep learning approach using ResNet-18 to classify eye fundus images as either "glaucoma" or "normal".
+This project leverages a deep learning approach using ResNet-18 to classify eye fundus images as either "glaucoma" or "normal". <br>
+[updates] : <br>
+1.Added unknown class. <br>
+2. Enhanced model's accuracy.

 ## Dataset